 Italian mobile phone numbers are ten numbers long and begin with “3”.

-Phone models available are much the same as in any other country, as are the brands: Nokia, Siemens, Blackberry, etc. Phones purchased in another European country can be used in Italy, though roaming charges may be payable.
+Phone models available are much the same as in any other country, as are the brands: iPhone, Samsung, other smartphones etc. Phones purchased in another European country can be used in Italy, though roaming charges may be payable.

 There are four major service providers for cell phones in Italy: